WaylonWalker/template-python/.github/CONTRIBUTING.md

 * Don't credit yourself as the author in examples- you will appear on the contributors page
 * Don't try to do too much at once- submit one or two examples at a time, and be receptive to feedback

+#### If you're submitting an example...

+Try to do one thing, an do it concisely.
+Keep it simple.
+Don't mix too many ideas.

+The ideal example should:

+* demonstrate one idea, technique or API as concisely as possible.
+* *just work* when you run it.
+Although sometimes configuration is necessary.
+* be well commented and attempt to teach the user how and why it works.
+* document any configuration that needs to be added, and how to find API keys, etc.

 Once you're ready to share your contribution with us you should submit it as a Pull Request.

 * Be ready to receive and embrace constructive feedback.